How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 Kevin Graham8-minute read

-Purchasing a home from a family member or friend can be a great option.
+Buying a house from a family member or friend can be a great option.
 You may already be familiar with the home, the closing process can be less complicated and you might get a good deal to boot.

 What Is A Non-Arm’s Length Transaction?